 Stephen acts as lead counsel and as an arbitrator in international arbitrations.
 He has represented the winning party in many of the largest international arbitrations in the world over the past 20 years.
 In 2022, Law360 ranked him as one of the top five MVPs in international arbitration in the world.
 He has worked in more than 40 countries and has represented clients in some 125 international commercial and investment treaty arbitrations.
 He also is an Adjunct Professor of Law on international arbitration.

-Stephen’s investment treaty arbitration experience includes acting as counsel for 10 different sovereign nations, as well as the European Union, and numerous foreign investors in dozens of investor-state arbitrations, many of which involve claims in excess of US$1 billion (and some involving tens of billions of dollars).
+The IDR group that Stephen leads has represented 30 different sovereign nations, as well as the European Union, and numerous foreign investors in dozens of investor-state arbitrations, many of which involve claims in excess of US$1 billion (and some involving tens of billions of dollars).
 Stephen has acted as lead or co-lead counsel in more than half of those cases.
 In December 2019, the Slovak Republic appointed Stephen to the Panel of Arbitrators of the International Centre for Settlement of Investment Disputes (ICSID), an autonomous international institution – affiliated with the World Bank – which is the world’s principal forum for resolving disputes between foreign investors and sovereign nations.
 Stephen will serve for a term of six years.

 Stephen also specializes in international commercial arbitration.
 In June 2013, The American Lawyer Arbitration Scorecard published its list of the 20 largest commercial arbitration awards in history, and Stephen represented the winning party in three of them.
 No other law firm had more than two.
 He is one of the world’s leading lawyers in natural gas price review arbitrations, having represented the winning party in the first price review arbitral award in history and having now secured more than US$10 billion for his clients in price review proceedings.